betadots/hdm/README.md

-# The project
+# HDM - Hiera Data Manager

+Copyright 2021 example42 GmbH

-This Rails application displays a [Puppet](https://github.com/puppetlabs/puppet) configuration and offers a WebGUI to update/create that configuration.
+This Rails application displays [Puppet](https://github.com/puppetlabs/puppet) Hiera data and offers a WebGUI to read/update/create that configuration.

-In the first step we use the example development puppet configuration in `test/fixtures/files/puppet`.
-After that we impliment an API call to the puppet server.

 ## Usermanagement

 A fresh installation needs an admin which has to be created first with the WebGUI.
 That admin can not read the Puppet configuration.
 He/She can only create/delete new users.
 Normal users have the ability to read/change/delete the Puppet configuration.

-## Development
+## Setup

+At the moment setup is ony tested on Mac OS and CentOS 7.

+### Mac OS

 Please make sure that you have installed the right Ruby version (2.5.8) before you start your work. https://rvm.io is a good tool to do that.